-The playing season extends from the Annual Fixtures Meeting to the 30th April, and all matches shall be arranged to be played and completed on or before 30th April.
-All results should be submitted to the Fixtures Secretary as soon as matches are completed but in any case not later than 1st May.
-If a dispute is submitted in the 14 days prior to 1st May its adjudication will be expedited.
+The playing season extends from the Annual Fixtures Meeting.
+At the Fixtures meeting the Fixtures Secretary will decide the date on which the season shall end and the AGM shall be held the week following.
+All matches shall be arranged to be played and completed on or before this date.
+All results should be submitted to the Fixtures Secretary as soon as matches are completed but in any case not later than this date.
+If a dispute is submitted in the 14 days prior to this date its adjudication will be expedited.

 Entries for the Playing Season

-Entries of Teams for the playing season, and Club details to be included in the Handbook, should be made to the League Secretary as soon as possible, preferably before the Annual Fixtures Meeting and by email.
+Entries of Teams for the playing season, and Club details to be included on the Website, should be made to the League Secretary as soon as possible, preferably before the Annual Fixtures Meeting and by email.
 Clubs may enter any number of teams.
 Each team shall have six players unless agreed otherwise at the Annual Fixtures Meeting.

 21A Changes to Club Details

 Throughout the year club secretaries must promptly report to the Registrations Secretary or League Secretary any changes to the club’s details, (venue, contact details of the club secretary and team captains, etc.).
 Club officers and team captains must ensure that the opposing teams for their forthcoming fixtures are aware of these changes.

 The Annual Fixtures Meeting shall assign teams to divisions.
 Ordinarily one team shall be relegated and one promoted at each interface between divisions, but the Executive Committee may modify this.

 The divisions shall normally consist of six or seven teams, as decided at the Annual Fixtures Meeting.

 Teams shall play one another twice during the season, alternating as hosts, unless decided otherwise at the Annual Fixtures Meeting.